tomjoht/learnapidoc/_docs/publishing_api_documentation/pubapis_api_list.md

 102. [Spotify API](https://developer.spotify.com/web-api/)
 103. [Trello API](https://developers.trello.com/)

-{% include tip.html content="I last checked these links in October 2017.
+{% include tip.html content="I last checked these links in January 2018.
 Given how fast the technology landscape changes, some links may be out of date.
 However, if you simply type <i>{product} + api docs</i> into Google's search, you will likely find the company's developer doc site.
 Most commonly the API docs are at developer.{company}.com." %}

-I include not only impressively designed docs in this list but also docs that look like they were created by a department intern just learning HTML.
-The variety in the list demonstrates the wide variety of publishing tools and approaches, as well as terminology, in API docs.
-It seems that almost everyone does them their own way, with their own site, branding, organization, and typography.

 ## Programmableweb<span>.</span>com: A directory of API doc sites on the open web

 For a directory of API documentation sites on the open web, see the [Programmableweb.com docs](http://www.programmableweb.com/apis/directory).
-You can browse thousands more web APIs.
+You can browse thousands of web API docs in a variety of categories.

 {% include random_ad.html %}